DChavan1806/Document/topic/Microservices.md

      7. DevOps and Continuous Delivery: Microservices are often associated with DevOps practices, enabling automated testing, continuous integration, and continuous delivery.
      8. Domain-Driven Design: Microservices often align with business capabilities or domains, making it easier to understand and develop them in terms of business needs.

--Microservices architecture is particularly useful for complex applications where rapid development, scalability, and maintainability are essential.
+- Microservices architecture is particularly useful for complex applications where rapid development, scalability, and maintainability are essential.
  However, it also introduces challenges such as managing distributed systems, ensuring data consistency, and handling inter-service communication.

 - Problem with Monolithic Architecture :